Financial-Times/content-k8s-provisioner/README.md

 1. Validate that this update worked by triggering a cluster update using the [Jenkins job](https://upp-k8s-jenkins.in.ft.com/job/k8s-deployment/job/utils/job/update-cluster/) on the cluster.
 It should finish quickly as it doesn't have anything to do.
    If it takes a long time and really goes through updating please check that you did the previous step and try again.
 1. Validate that the normal flow of login through DEX works.
-1. Merge the PR you created for [content-k8s-auth-setup](https://github.com/Financial-Times/content-k8s-auth-setup) repository.
-This is needed so that everybody can access the cluster.
-1. Notify everybody to update their local setup so that they can still login on the cluster.
 1. Update the TLS assets in the LP note `UPP - k8s Cluster Provisioning env variables` or `PAC - k8s Cluster Provisioning env variables`

 ### Extra validation